erigontech/erigon/turbo/README.md

 Erigon-API
 ---

-Turbo-API is a set of tools for building applications containing Erigon node.
+Erigon-API is a set of tools for building applications containing Erigon node.

 Our own binary [`erigon`](../cmd/erigon) is built using it.

 ## Modules

-* [`cli`](./cli) - turbo-cli, methods & helpers to run a CLI app with Erigon node.
+* [`cli`](./cli) - erigon-cli, methods & helpers to run a CLI app with Erigon node.

 * [`node`](./node) - represents an Ethereum node, running devp2p and sync and writing state to the database.